akjayant/Linear-Algebra/readme.md

 ## Linear Algebra coding assignments as a part of E0-226 course @ CSA,IISC Bangalore
- #### We had to code everything from scratch i.e, no numpy forget sklearn!
+ #### Task is to code everything from scratch i.e, no numpy & other libraries

  ### Assignment - 1
      1) Gauss Jordan for echleon forms